H Mart

-H Mart (H 마트 or 한아름 마트) is an American chain of Asian supermarkets operated by the Hanahreum Group, headquartered in Lyndhurst, Bergen County, New Jersey.
+H Mart (H 마트 or 한아름 마트) is an American chain of Asian supermarkets operated by the Hanahreum Group, headquartered in Fort Lee, New Jersey.
 The chain has more than 97 stores throughout the United States, operated variously as H Mart, H Mart Northwest, and H Mart Colorado.
 There are two stores in the Pacific Northwest that operate as "G Mart" that are associated with H Mart.
 H Mart also has stores in Canada and two in the United Kingdom.
 H Mart is the largest U.S.-based grocery store chain that specializes in Asian-style products and caters to Asian-American shoppers.

 The "H" in "H Mart" stands for the store's original name, Han Ah Reum, which means "an armful" in Korean.

 History

 The H Mart chain began in 1982 in Woodside, Queens, in New York City, as a small corner grocery store.
 The original store was opened by Il Yeon Kwon, an immigrant from South Korea, under the name Han Ah Reum.
 Subsequent H Marts were operated differently from the original location, which maintained the original name and signage until it was remodeled in 2023.